BenNeise/bennneise.github.io/_posts/2015-05-29-vra-setting-the-vro-using-custom-properties.markdown

 5. Click the green checkmark to save your changes, then click **Ok**.
 6. Now, edit the **Property Attributes** of the **Property Definition** you just created.
 Click **New Property Attribute**
 7. Set the `Type` to `ValueList`, and the name to `VMware.VCenterOrchestrator.EndpointName`.
-8. Set the **Value** to be a comma-seperated┬álist of your Orchestrator endpoint names (copy and paste so that you know youÔÇÖre getting them right!)
+8. Set the **Value** to be a comma-seperated list of your Orchestrator endpoint names (copy and paste so that you know you're getting them right!)
 9. Click the green checkmark to save your changes, then click **OK**

 ![SelectTheOrchestratorServer](/content/images/2016/01/SelectTheOrchestratorServer.png)